Quillraven/Fleks/ReadMe.md

 ## Performance

 One important topic for me throughout the development of Fleks was performance.
-For that I compared Fleks with Artemis-odb and Ashley in three scenarios:
+For that I compared Fleks with Artemis-odb and Ashley in three scenarios which you can find in the **benchmarks** source set:

 1) **AddRemove**: creating 10_000 entities with a single component each and removing those entities
 2) **Simple**: stepping the world 1_000 times for 10_000 entities with an IteratingSystem for a single component that